Wolfsburg: Population

-Braunschweig-Salgitter-Wolfsburg Area
+Braunschweig-Salzgitter-Wolfsburg Area

 The three cities form a Oberzentren and a sub-metropolitan area.
-The area is primarily dependent on the Steel, Automotive and R&D industries.
-The population of the area is a over 1 million (1,014,477) as of 2023.
-The three main cities have a total population of 512,600, where over half the population lives.
-The area has 40.6% of the population with a migration background and is aiming to progressively increase the foreign population in the upcoming years.
-The area contributes highly to the economy of the country especially due to Volkswagen, Siemens, Salzgitter AG and other companies.
-The area has one of the highest GDP per Capita in the whole of Europe with Wolfsburg having the highest in the whole country and Braunschweig having one of the highest.
-Though the area faced a debt, mass amount destruction, a population decrtafter World War 2, the area strived back due to high demand of car manufacturing and need for research and development.
+The area is primarily dependent on the steel, automotive and R&D industries.
+The population of the area was over 1 million (1,014,477) as of 2023.
+The three main cities have a total population of 512,600, where over half the area's population lives.
+40.6% of the population has a migration background, and the city is aiming to progressively increase the foreign population in the upcoming years.
+The area contributes highly to the national economy, due to Volkswagen, Siemens, Salzgitter AG and other companies.
+The area has one of the highest GDP per capita in the whole of Europe, with Wolfsburg having the highest in the entire country, and Braunschweig having one of the highest.
+Though the area faced debt, mass amounts of destruction, and a population decline after World War II, the area recovered due to high demand for auto manufacturing and need for research and development.

-Urban Agglomeration
+Urban agglomeration

-The Urban Agglomeration of Wolfsburg has 217,433 people with an area of 775 km2 and has a high proportion of people from other countries.
-Majority of the population in the agglomeration live in the City and in the town Gifhorn.
+The urban agglomeration of Wolfsburg has 217,433 people with an area of 775 km2 and has a high proportion of people from other countries.
+The majority of the population in the agglomeration live in the city and in the town of Gifhorn.

 Immigration

 Wolfsburg is cosmopolitan and recognized as a highly diverse city with people from over 150 nations residing there.
 By the end of 2012, this number had climbed to 123,144 and by 2030 the population is projected to be around 135,000 with around 50% of the population having a foreign background.
-44.0% of Wolfsburg had a migration background in the year 2024 making it the second highest percentage of people with a foreign background in Lower Saxony after Salzgitter.
+44.0% of Wolfsburg had a migration background in the year 2024 making it the second-highest percentage of people with a foreign background in Lower Saxony after Salzgitter.

-The largest Italian community in Lower Saxony is in Wolfsburg and the city also has one of the largest Tunisian, Cameroonian and Mexican communities in Germany.
+The largest Italian community in Lower Saxony is in Wolfsburg and the city also has some of the largest Tunisian, Cameroonian and Mexican communities in Germany.

 The parts of the city having the highest shares are Westhagen (71.2%), Rothenfelde (64.6%), Stadtmitte (59.4%), Heßlingen (55.5%), Hohenstein (51.2%), Köhlerberg (51.2%), and Schillerteich (51.0%).